Rockman-Blue/SANS_HHC_2024/Act 2/PowerShell.md

 ![Screenshot 2025-01-02 103404](https://github.com/user-attachments/assets/d6fe7c01-e30a-4d05-bc2b-719d45243630)

 * I talked to someone in the Discord server who had the same issue.
 They said I have to automate the extraction of the MFA token.
+The reason I have to automate the extraction is because there are two cookies, and one of them changes.
+The two cookies are the one from question 9, but the other one (mfa token) changes.
+So I need to use a script to automate the extraction of the MFA token to account for it changing.